MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al798.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# Compiler Error AL0765
+# Compiler Error AL0798

 [!INCLUDE[banner_preview](../includes/banner_preview.md)]

-An argument of type {0} cannot be used in an External Business Event.
+The Application Object of type {0} and ID {1} can only be moved by Microsoft.

 ## Description
-An invalid argument type is used in the payload of an External Business Event.
+Only First Party Apps can move application objects.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also